 This document describes the characteristics of the electromagnetic radiation emitted by a body at finite temperature.
 It shows how one can compute the exchange of energy by radiation between two bodies.
 The derivation of the detailed formula for the black-body radiation is here only for reference.
 The ideas to memorize are listed in the summary of the document.

-This document analyses the interplay between convection and diffusion in situations where the Peclet number is large and where thin transport boundary layers control the flux of heat or mass.
+This document describes the interplay between convection and diffusion when the Peclet number is large and analyses situations in which transport is controled by a boundary layer.

 Presentations and references of January 22 and February 12

 Mass transport in a microfluidic channel.
 This problem is discussed in detail in a paper by T. Squires, R. Messinger and S. Manalis, « Making it stick: convection, reaction and diffusion in surface based biosensors », Nature Biotechnology, 26, 417 (2008).
 The supplementary material of the paper describes the transport equations involved in more detail.

 This document describes the bases of thermal convection and introduces the relevant dimensionless numbers.
 These concepts are also applicable to flows driven by concentration gradients : Erosion of dissolvable bodies by convection-driven flows.
 A paper by M.S.
 Davies-Wykes et al.